If it's not evident by now, my goals in designing the house have been:

 But my home isn't entirely devoid of some design sense, and the most prevalent element I employ is the angled corner.
 The decision to use this motif emerged from my design for the living space: by angling the corners of the windowed wall, it makes the space feel larger—an optical illusion created by the sense of "pushing" the room out into the outside space—and provides a more immersive connection with the environment.

 Angled corners also work well in other circumstances; in particular, I've always felt that outside corners within interior spaces seem severe and invasive.
 (I'd prefer rounded corners, but they're challenging and costly to build.)
-Once I started down this path, I saw opportunities to use them almost everywhere.
-Here are all of the places where I applied the design element:
+Once I started down this path, I saw opportunities to use them all over the place.
+Here's where I applied the design element:

 1. The corners of the main living space—the genesis of the design element.